The Great Gatsby: Literature

 Since entering the public domain in 2021, retellings and expansions of The Great Gatsby have become legal to publish.
-The first of these was Nick by Michael Farris Smith in 2021, a prequel revolving around the backstory of Nick Carraway.
+Nick by Michael Farris Smith (2021) imagines the backstory of Nick Carraway.
 That same year saw the publication of The Chosen and the Beautiful by Nghi Vo, a retelling with elements of the fantasy genre while tackling issues of race and sexuality, and The Pursued and the Pursuing by AJ Odasso, a queer partial retelling and sequel in which Jay Gatsby survives.
 Anna-Marie McLemore's own queer retelling, Self-Made Boys: A Great Gatsby Remix, was released in 2022 and was longlisted for the National Book Award for Young People's Literature.

-Graphic novels

-The Great Gatsby has been adapted into three graphic novels.
-The first was in 2007 by Nicki Greenberg, who published "The Great Gatsby: A Graphic Adaptation" in Australia.
-Because the original novel was still protected by United States copyright laws, this version was never published in the U.S. The second version, "The Great Gatsby: The Graphic Novel," was adapted by Fred Fordham and illustrated by Aya Morton in 2020.
-Finally, in 2021, K. Woodman-Maynard adapted and illustrated "The Great Gatsby: A Graphic Novel Adaptation," which was published by Candlewick Press.
-This was the first graphic novel adaptation of the original novel to be published after it entered the public domain in 2021.
-In June 2021, Clover Press debuted the first of seven periodical comic books, faithfully adapting THE GREAT GATSBY.

 Radio

 The novel has been adapted into a series of radio episodes.
 The first radio episode was a 1950 half-hour-long adaptation for CBS' Family Hour of Stars starring Kirk Douglas as Gatsby.
 The novel was read aloud by the BBC World Service in ten parts in 2008.
 In a 2012 BBC Radio 4 broadcast, The Great Gatsby took the form of a Classic Serial dramatization.
 It was created by dramatist Robert Forrest.